 Yes, you have questions you need answers to, however don’t be in a rush to move on to the next question.
 Be present in the moment and you will find you’ll probably get more out of your client than you were expecting.
 Open ended questions always deliver better outcomes however they are often overlooked in the rush to complete the task.

-Action: Equip your team with practical tools and techniques to enhance their listening and communication skills, ensuring that they can effectively connect with clients and gather necessary information.
+Action: Equip your team with practical tools and techniques to enhance their listening and communication skills, ensuring they can effectively connect with clients and gather necessary information.

-Deep Dive into Their Business
+3. Deep Dive into Their Business

 You will develop mutual respect if you can show a good understanding of your client’s business.
 Engaging with trends and key performance metrics relevant to the areas being audited and staying informed of the regulatory environment will give you a great contextual framework.
 It will show your client that you care about what you’re auditing enough to understand what the numbers and the business are really about.